meifhuang/fis-demos-public/README.md

 #### Recommended

 Configure your text editor with the following linters:
+- [ActionLint](https://github.com/rhysd/actionlint) NOTE: this is not included as a direct dependency of the project.
+You can install it with [Homebrew](https://formulae.brew.sh/formula/actionlint).
 - [ESLint](https://eslint.org/)
 - [SQLFluff](https://www.sqlfluff.com/) NOTE: this is not included as a direct dependency of the project.
 You can install it with [Homebrew](https://formulae.brew.sh/formula/sqlfluff).
+- [YAMLLint](https://github.com/adrienverge/yamllint) NOTE: this is not included as a direct dependency of the project.
+You can install it with [Homebrew](https://formulae.brew.sh/formula/yamllint).

 ### Pre-commit